ubco-W2022T1-cosc301/project-group36/README.md

 - Person 1: one sentence about you!
 - Rishabh Pal: I am a 5th year management major with a minor in economics!
-- Person 3: I am a 2nd year engineering major with an interest in computers!
+- Shreyas Bhatt: I am a 2nd year engineering major with an interest in computers!

 ## Images